dsu-arl/event-homecoming-ctf/forensics/findthegeneralii/DESCRIPTION.md

-# Find the General I
+# Find the General II

 You were able to find where General Cyber was hidden!
 However, when the police arrived, the criminals had already left and moved General Cyber to a new location.
 All that remained was a drive that they must had left by accident.